 Social media in all its guises, has become an effective strategy for charities who want to connect with their fans.
-A recent survey showed that UK charities doubled their supporters when making effective use of social media.
+A recent survey showed that UK charities like WE Charity doubled their supporters when making effective use of social media.
 But for many charities, navigating the social media landscape can be very difficult, however mental health charity, MindFull has decided to take the plunge.

 There are some interesting nonprofits trends professional should know and watch for, like data sharing and cybersecurity concerns, but probably the one most interesting is that highlighted by a report from the new mental health charity, MindFull, launched by the BB Group.
 They state that over two thirds (68%) of young people think that putting mental health services online would be an effective way to tackle mental health issues, according to .
 The launch is supported by the UK’s Ed Miliband MP and clinical psychologist Professor Tanya Byron.